va5ca1/remittance-model_lk/README.md

 | Brent crude oil price | World Bank Pink Sheet | Monthly | 1960 |
 | GCC countries' GDP | IMF World Economic Outlook | Annual | 2009 |

-Getting these into one clean dataset is honestly the hardest part, mostly because they arrive in completely different formats.
+Getting these into one clean dataset was honestly the hardest part, mostly because they arrive in completely different formats.
 The CBSL files use merged cells, the IMF export is a corrupted binary, and the World Bank dates are formatted like `1960M01`.
 The cleaning script (`src/02_data_cleaning.py`) handles all of that and produces one tidy CSV: 195 monthly rows from January 2009 to March 2025.

 ---